-25. Students who propose to change from one programme to another ought to contact the University to determine which of the courses they have passed may be credited to the new programme before they submit Admission Applications or Enrolment Applications.
+25. Students who propose to change from one programme to another ought to contact the University to determine which of the courses they have passed may be credited or transferred to the new programme before they submit Admission Applications or Enrolment Applications.
 Students applying for loans and/or allowances should contact StudyLink to check their eligibility for assistance.
 International students should check that whatever changes they make still comply with the conditions of their visa.

 26. Enrolment in a programme at Massey University requires:

 (a) approval of admission to the University and to the qualification by the Council of the University (or its delegate) (this includes applicants being of good character, which includes, amongst other judgements, an applicant's previous conduct and discipline and the applicant's sufficient study progress at another institution in line with Massey's Academic Progress Monitoring thresholds);